Mushrooms in Northeast Ohio

 There are more than 2000 varieties of wild mushrooms in Ohio.

-Chanterelles are bright yellow or orange trumpet-shaped that grow under hardwood trees.
+Chanterelles are bright yellow or orange, trumpet-shaped mushrooms that grow under hardwood trees.

 Puffballs are white to gray and round or pear-shaped with no stalks.
 They can become as large as 2 feet in diameter, did I read that right 2 feet? wow